 However, these feelings and experiences definitely aren’t new.
 Over thousands of years, people have used meditation to find calm and relaxation from within, recharging and refueling well before batteries and fuel tanks ever existed.
-It’s a tangible way to recalibrate yourself, find calm and take on life with peaceful energy.
-Even better, it’s something you can begin right now and wherever you are.
+It’s an effective way to recalibrate yourself, find calm and take on life with peaceful energy.
+And, with continued practice, additional health benefits like lower blood pressure and pain relief are also possible.
+Even better, it’s something you can start right now and wherever you are.

 We’ll help you get started with a simple introduction to meditation – what it is, the different types, how it works and its benefits.
 We’ll also share resources to help guide your first meditations.
 You’ll find that discovering a little inner peace might be easier than you imagined.

 What is meditation and what does it do?

 Meditation is the practice of calming your mind by focusing your attention.
 You can do this by concentrating on a sensation (like your breathing, a sound, a mental image, a word or a phrase) or your awareness of the present moment.